 Any New Zealand citizen or Permanent Resident who will be 20 years of age on or before the first day of the semester in which they wish to begin their programme may be granted Special Admission.
-You will be required to submit a CV and personal statement outlining the reason why you want to take this programme and how it will assist you to reach your career goals.
+You may be required to submit a CV and personal statement outlining the reason why you want to take this programme and how it will assist you to reach your career goals.
 You may also be required to attend an interview.

 Admission ad eundem statum at entrance level